 DER Touristik has introduced a very ambitious child protection policy, one that makes the company a pacesetter in the tourism industry.
 DER Touristik has been playing an active role in child protection since 2001, when the German Tourism Association (DRV) acted on behalf of all its members and initiated “The Code”, a document based on the UN Universal Declaration of Human Rights and the UN Convention on the Rights of the Child.
 ECPAT Deutschland e.V. – a working group for the protection of children from sexual exploitation – oversees the implementation of the code and supports DER Touristik as an expert partner.

-DER Touristik employs a very ambitious child protection policy.
-In 2012, it defined a set of principles within its child protection policy that are designed to protect the children of the holiday country and those of guests and to observe their rights within the tourism industry.
+In 2012, DER Touristik Hotels & Investments GmbH (DTH) defined a set of principles within its child protection policy.
+These principles are designed to protect the children of the holiday country and those of guests and to observe their rights within the tourism industry.
 The child protection policy is widely communicated at all destinations and is a key topic in the training concept used for employees at destination areas (hotel employees and travel guides).
 They are sensitised about the topic and learn what to do if they suspect that something is amiss.
 In 2017, the training concept was expanded to employees at headquarters locations, at destination agencies and for important partners.

 Sören Hartmann, CEO of the DER Touristik Group, signed The Code at ITB Berlin tourism trade fair on 11 March 2016.
 With his signature, DER Touristik expressed its commitment to the Code and pledged to observe and implement the following aspects, most of which have already been introduced: